python/typeshed/CONTRIBUTING.md

 This way, your pull request will appear as a single commit in our git history, even if it consisted of several smaller commits.

-NOTE: the process for preparing and submitting changes also applies to maintainers.
-This ensures high quality contributions and keeps everybody on the same page.
-Avoid direct pushes to the repository.

 ## Third-party library removal policy

 Third-party packages are generally removed from typeshed when one of the